 London is my home town, Cambridge, MA, my adopted hometown.
 I have also lived in Alaska, California, Denmark and Moldova.

-Because of my job. some people mistakenly take me to be some kind of linguistic expert.
-My spelling and grammar are terrible.
-But I do speak Danish as well as English, plus bad Chinese and French.
-I can read menus and follow soccer commentary in several other languages.
+Because of my job, I am sometimes mistakenly taken to be some kind of linguistic expert— by people who have not been exposed to my spelling or grammar.
+Despite that, I speak reasonable Danish, poor Chinese and atrocious French.
+I can read menus and follow soccer commentary in a few other languages.